-A PKI key or certificate subscriber is a natural person, group, or an entity/group/application (for example, with respect to certificates for departments) that uses its certificate to sign, authenticate itself, and/or encrypt documents according to its needs or the functions available to it.

-The holder is a duly authorized end user of one of Notarius's products;
+A CCQ PKI key or certificate subscriber is a natural person or an entity that uses its certificate to sign, authenticate itself, and/or encrypt (members of the Chambre des notaires du Québec (CNQ)) documents according to its needs or the functions available to it.
+Holders are duly authorized end users of one of Notarius' products.